Shop

 Working load limit, breaking load and the D/d ratio

-Two figures govern safe use of steel wire rope.
-The breaking load (minimum breaking strength, MBS) is the load at which the rope physically fails.
-The working load limit (WLL) is the rated safe service load, calculated as the breaking load divided by a safety factor.
-For general lifting the factor is 5:1; for steel wire rope slings and grommets it is 8:1 in line with DMR 18.
+The working load limit (WLL) is the rated safe service load; the breaking load (minimum breaking strength) is where the rope physically fails.
+WLL equals the breaking load divided by a safety factor.
+Toco rates steel wire rope slings at 6:1 in line with DMR 18, and cable-laid grommets at 8:1.
 A rope is never worked at its breaking load.

 The D/d ratio describes how sharply a rope is bent, the diameter of the sheave or pin (D) against the diameter of the rope (d).
 Bending a rope too tightly sharply reduces its effective strength and shortens its life.
 As a general guide, keep D/d at 16:1 or greater for steel wire rope in general lifting, and 18:1 or greater for the drum-to-rope ratio on winches.
 For the certified minimum breaking force of a specific diameter and construction, request the rope certificate from Toco rather than working from a generic chart.